NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``neighbor_front_height``
      - false
      - ft
-     - Double
+     - String
      - auto
      - The height of the neighboring building to the front.
-If not provided, the OS-HPXML default (see `HPXML Neighbor Building <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-neighbor-buildings>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Neighbor Building <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-neighbor-buildings>`_) is used.
    * - ``neighbor_back_height``
      - false
      - ft
-     - Double
+     - String
      - auto
      - The height of the neighboring building to the back.
-If not provided, the OS-HPXML default (see `HPXML Neighbor Building <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-neighbor-buildings>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Neighbor Building <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-neighbor-buildings>`_) is used.
    * - ``neighbor_left_height``
      - false
      - ft
-     - Double
+     - String
      - auto
      - The height of the neighboring building to the left.
-If not provided, the OS-HPXML default (see `HPXML Neighbor Building <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-neighbor-buildings>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Neighbor Building <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-neighbor-buildings>`_) is used.
    * - ``neighbor_right_height``
      - false
      - ft
-     - Double
+     - String
      - auto
      - The height of the neighboring building to the right.
-If not provided, the OS-HPXML default (see `HPXML Neighbor Building <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-neighbor-buildings>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Neighbor Building <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-neighbor-buildings>`_) is used.

 Options
 *******